ARMROfficial/armr/doc/build-windows.md

 #### TOR Libraries

-The DeepOnion project delivers pre-compiled TOR libraries so there is no need to compile them again.
+The ARMR project delivers pre-compiled TOR libraries so there is no need to compile them again.
 However, in case of a new version or for testing purposes one can easily compile them by executing the following commands in a MSYS window:

 ```
 cd TOR_UNPACKED_SRC_DIRECTORY